wetted/junit5spring/README.md

 ```

 If you can't use this because you already have a parent POM there are two choices:
   1. Add the Spring Boot Parent to the existing root parent.
-This is prepferable since
+This is preferable since
   you still get the benefit of Spring maven plugin management and property overrides.
   2. Use a scope=import in the POM dependencyManagement element:
   ```xml